Prize-linked savings account

-A prize-linked savings account or PLSA (also called a lottery-linked deposit account) is a savings account where some of the interest payment on bank deposits or marketing dollars are distributed as prizes based on chance.
-They are attractive to consumers as they function both as a sweepstakes or game of chance (as there is a chance of a large prize) and as savings vehicle (the deposit is never lost, unlike normal lotteries).
-PLSAs are similar to lottery bonds except they are offered by banks, credit unions, prepaid card companies, and financial technology companies, and can be held for a period of time determined by the consumer.
+A prize-linked savings account (PLSA) or lottery-linked deposit account is a savings account in which some of the interest payment on bank deposits or marketing dollars are distributed as prizes based on chance.
+They are attractive to consumers as they function both as a sweepstakes or game of chance (as there is a small chance of a large prize) and as savings vehicle (the deposit is never lost, unlike normal lotteries).
+PLSAs are similar to lottery bonds, except they are offered by banks, credit unions, prepaid card companies, and financial technology companies, and they can be held for a period of time determined by the consumer.
 Sometimes the returns are in-kind prizes rather than cash.

 PLSAs have attracted customers who were previously familiar with only raffles or lotteries, but were interested in receiving guaranteed saving security as well as an attractive incentive in the form of lotteries.

 United States

-The PLSA program in Michigan, USA, "Save to Win", was introduced in 2009 as a full scale demonstration by Commonwealth (formerly D2D Fund Inc.), Filene Research Institute, and the Michigan Credit Union League following research by Peter Tufano from Harvard Business School, who co-founded Commonwealth in 2001.
+The first large-scale PLSA program in the United States was created in 2009 in Michigan, called "Save to Win".
+It was introduced as a full scale demonstration by Commonwealth (formerly D2D Fund Inc.), Filene Research Institute, and the Michigan Credit Union League following research by Peter Tufano from Harvard Business School, who co-founded Commonwealth in 2001.
 During this research, 56% of the participants were non-savers before the program.

-PLSAs have been the source of some controversy as some state-run lottery boards have claimed that PLSAs infringe upon their rights, although as time progresses we are seeing more and more states working with institutions to roll out this financial vehicle.
+PLSAs have been the source of some controversy as some state-run lottery boards have claimed that PLSAs infringe upon their rights, although over time more and more states have authorized institutions to roll out this financial vehicle.

-The American Savings Promotion Act was signed into law in 2014, opening the door for all financial institutions to be included in state-level legislation.
+By 2013, eight states had authorized financial institutions to offer PLSAs.
+The federal American Savings Promotion Act was signed into law in 2014.
+It removed some obstacles in federal law faced by state-authorized PLSAs.
+The act used the term "savings promotion raffle" to describe these accounts.

 As of 2018, 33 states had passed legislation or taken legal action to ensure banks and credit unions (or in some states, only credit unions) can offer savings promotion raffles.

 Prize-linked savings accounts have the potential to help combat low rates of savings among Americans.
-They offer more incentive than a traditional savings account as an individual may be discoursed earning a low rate of return in a standard savings account.
-US families that play the lottery all tend to spend roughly the same amount regardless of economic status.
-Because of this, those falling in the low end of the economic distribution have the potential to see true growth of personal savings through the use of a PSLA.
+They offer more incentive than a traditional savings account as an individual may be discouraged earning a low rate of return in a standard savings account.
+US families that play the lottery all tend to spend roughly the same amount, regardless of economic status.
+Because of this, those falling in the low end of the economic distribution have the potential to see true growth of personal savings through the use of a PLSA.

 Credit unions

-Examples of prize-linked savings in the credit union space include:
+Examples of prize-linked savings include: